Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Related Work

 Beyond Tofino-based systems, there exists a number of FPGA-based solutions~\cite{bressana2020trading,iSW, itsubo2020accelerating, ma2022fpga}.
 Trio~\cite{yang2022trio} introduces a custom chipset to enable in-network aggregation and straggler mitigation.
 However, its timer-thread-based straggler handling can become slower under extremely large-scale workloads.
 SHArP~\cite{graham2016sharp} targets in-network aggregation for collective operations (e.g., all-reduce) using static reduction trees implemented in network switches, which lack support for dynamic or asynchronous aggregation, and cannot adapt to multi-tenant training workloads or per-update decision logic like AoM.
 Finally, iSW~\cite{iSW} proposes an asynchronous RL framework, but the asynchrony arises only from non-blocking model reception.
 The in-network aggregation remains synchronous, and like SwitchML and ATP, iSW stores aggregated gradients on the switch, impacting scalability.
 Further, supporting large-scale or multi-tenant jobs in iSW requires manual buffer scaling, adding system complexity.

-In contrast, Olaf's opportunistic aggregation and the correspondingly shorter queues allow the use of FPGA registers (Flip-Flops) to store updates in the queue, hence, quickly processing those updates at line rate.
-As Olaf only keeps aggregated gradients while they are in the queue, as opposed to retaining them in the switch registers, it avoids state explosion and scales efficiently across many jobs and workers, without being limited by fixed switch resources.
-Importantly, Olaf’s design decouples end-host and network logic.
-While a worker-side transmission control algorithm can improve AoM fairness, Olaf’s acceleration engine alone is sufficient to support AoM-reducing opportunistic aggregation without requiring any modifications at the end host.
+In contrast, Shesha's opportunistic aggregation and the use of on-chip FPGA memory to store updates in the queue, hence, quickly processing those updates at line rate.
+As Shesha only keeps aggregated gradients while they are in the queue, as opposed to retaining them in the switch registers, it avoids state explosion and scales efficiently across many jobs and workers, without being limited by fixed switch resources.
+Importantly, Shesha’s design decouples end-host and network logic.
+While a worker-side transmission control algorithm can decrease AoM degradation, Shesha’s acceleration engine alone is sufficient to support AoM-reducing opportunistic aggregation without requiring any modifications at the end host.